kenjennings/Atari-Breakout76/README08Memory.md

 	lda #$1A   ; Light Yellow-ish
 	sta WSYNC  ; Sync to end of scanline sta COLPF0 ; Set Playfield color
-;	pla        ; Do Not Do This
+;	pla        ; Do NOT Do This

 ```

 Guidelines for Display List Interrupt Routines:
-- The routine starts by saving the A, X, and Y to the stack if used in the routine.
+- The routine starts by saving the A register to the stack, and the X, and Y registers if used in the routine.
 - The routine ends by restoring X and Y from the stack if previously saved.
 - The routine DOES NOT restore A from the stack.
 - The routine DOES NOT reset the Display List Interrupt vector to the next routine.